Resident Evil Requiem: What Golden Spiders Do in LMDF

 • It pulls you off-route into an uncleared side lane.

-• It runs through a live enemy pack that is likely to body-block or hit-stun you.
+• It runs through a live enemy pack likely to body-block or hit-stun you.

-• The value above its head is low enough that the chase time cancels the reward.
+• The number above its head is low enough that the chase time cancels the reward.

-• You need immediate focus on a dangerous elite, boss window, or objective trigger.
+• You need immediate focus on a dangerous elite, a boss window, or an objective trigger.

-• Securing it would force ammo use that is more valuable in the next room.
+• Securing it would burn ammo that is more valuable in the next room.

 Advertisement